DaleGia/AlliedVisionAlvium/README.md

 # AlliedVisionAlvium
- Several C++ single header modules for use with Allied Vision Alvium based cameras
+Modules for use with Allied Vision Alvium based cameras